Child Custody

 Tulsa Child Custody Attorney

-Child in Custody with Parents Whether you are seeking sole or joint custody, our child custody lawyers focus on the best interests of you and your children.
+Whether you are seeking sole or joint custody, our child custody lawyers focus on the best interests of you and your children.
 Our goal of our Tulsa child custody attorney, is to find a solution that works for all parties.
 Most custody cases involving children and divorce are resolved through mediation at our Tulsa law office.

 However, determinations about custody, parenting time, and overnights, and how they impact child support require a seasoned and dedicated family law lawyer.